jkcgs/alexis-bot/README.md

 #### Users

-This bot has a lot of funny and useful commands (I think so), for example, providing random cats, showing the weather, checking a word on Urban Dictionary, and more.
+This bot has a lot of """funny""" and useful commands, for example, providing random cats, displaying the current weather, fetch a term definition on Urban Dictionary, and more.
 Check out [this page](https://discord.cl/commands) for more details about all the available commands.

 ### Development